 We begin our upward climb out of the snake pit of our former world.
 Supported by His providence, we become spiritually mature by relying on His grace in all our times of adversity and trial.
 Pleasing Him becomes our greatest joy.

-Thus in Adam we all sinned, and fall short of the glory of God, beyond any hope of redeeming ourselves.
+Adam ushered in an age of sin, and as a result, we all fall short of the glory of God, beyond any hope of redeeming ourselves.
 We are sinful, and according to the law we must die.
 Jesus comes as our redeemer.
 On His advice, we plead guilty, and are declared dead.
 Accordingly, we are buried in the water of our baptism, but we rise up again to a new life.
 Since we have no legal existence, we rely solely on Jesus Christ, whom we love deeply.
 We can only act with the authority He gives us, and we delight in pleasing Him in every way.

 Jesus is a kind master, whose burden is easy, whose yoke is light.
 He disciplines those whom He purchased at a great price, so that they may become transformed beyond any of their aspirations, hopes, or dreams.
 Through Him we shall arrive at greater heights than we ourselves could reach.